A fan of hibachi-style cooking? Then you’re going to love this hibachi chicken dinner, cooked in the Instant Pot quickly with very minimal effort!

 Cooking the zucchini in the Instant Pot for 3 minutes will make it really tender.
 When our readers made our hibachi steak, some loved it, and others commented on the zucchini turned out mushy.
 If you don’t mind tender veggies, then cook everything together as instructed in the recipe card below.
 If you like the zucchini a bit firmer, do not add it to the pot before pressure cooking and steam it separately, then mix it in with the rest of the ingredients after thickening the sauce.

-Or just add in raw zucchini slices to the sauce as you’re thickening it, and it should work fine.
+Or just add in raw zucchini slices to the sauce as you’re thickening it or after thickening, cover with the lid and let the zucchini “steam” in there for a few minutes.

 If you’ve been to a Japanese steakhouse before, you probably already know and love these sauces: